2D-Block Geminals: a non 1-orthogonal and non 0-seniority model with reduced computational complexity: Computational cost reduction by orthogonality constraints

 \subsection{permutationally invariant 2-orthogonality constraints}

-We have seen in the previous section how choosing all geminals parallel (actually equal) to one another or all $1$-orthogonal simplifies the overlap formula.
-Our aim is to propose less drastic inter-geminal orthogonality constraint, intermediate between the AGP (parallel) and the APSG (1-orthogonality) constraints.\\
+We have seen in the previous section how choosing all geminals parallel (actually equal) to one another (AGP) or all $1$-orthogonal to one another (APSG) simplifies the overlap formula.
+Our aim is to propose less drastic inter-geminal orthogonality constraints, intermediate between the AGP and the APSG constraints.\\

 Let us consider wave functions which are products of singlet or triplet geminals (i.e. with symmetric or antisymmetric associated matrices).
 We want to impose to the geminals $\Phi_k$'s what we call “permutationally invariant $2$-orthogonality constraints”: